DylanZammit/Traffic-Control-Simulator/README.md

 ### Idle Model
-As I look at the other cars in flowing lanes cruise by, or more frustratingly, watch all three lanes idle while no cars are flowing in the green-lit lane, I wonder why that specific lane cannot simply turn red so that more trafficous lanes can start moving.
+As I look at the other cars in flowing lanes cruise by, or more frustratingly, watch all three lanes idle while no cars are flowing in the green-lit lane, I wonder why that specific lane cannot simply turn red so that busier lanes can start moving.
 This is exactly the strategy of this model.
 If, for at least P seconds no cars enter the lane, the light automatically turns to red, so that other lanes can start moving.

 This should almost certainly help the flow of traffic under low or medium traffic conditions.